-This healthy Winter Fig and Butternut Squash Salad celebrates the best flavors of the season with arugula, butternut squash, and dried figs. A maple and curry dressing finishes this delightful salad.
+This healthy Fig and Butternut Squash Salad celebrates the best flavors of the season with arugula, butternut squash, and dried figs. A maple and curry dressing finishes this delightful salad.

 I am thrilled to partner with Orchard Choice California Dried Figs and Sun-Maid California Dried Figs for this healthy and delicious Fig and Butternut Squash Salad.